boldlinestudios/laravel-revenuecat-api/DATA.md

-# Data Transfer Objects (DTOs)
+# Data Objects

-This document provides documentation for all Data Transfer Objects (DTOs) in this package.
-DTOs are strongly-typed representations of API responses that provide type safety and IDE support.
+This document provides documentation for all data objects in this package.
+Data objects are strongly-typed representations of API responses that provide type safety and IDE support.

 ---